#credit_card #credit_score | Read More: Credit Card Blogs | Credit Score Blogs

 Pay Your Bills on Time: Timely payments have the most significant impact on your credit score.

-Reduce Existing Debt: Pay off high-interest debts or loans before applying for new credit.
+Reduce existing debt: Pay off high-interest debts or loans before applying for new credit.

 Keep Your Credit Utilization Low: Avoid using too much of your available credit.
 Aim for a utilization rate below 30%.